Chifrank10/Mr_Ben_pizza/README.md

-# Pizza Sales Data Analysis Project 🍕
+# Pizza Sales Data Analysis Project(USING PYTHON) 🍕
 This project analyzes transactional pizza sales data to uncover business insights that support decision-making in sales, operations, and inventory management.
 The analysis simulates a real-world business intelligence engagement using a structured Business Requirements Document (BRD) and an end-to-end analytics workflow.
 ## Project Objective
 The objective of this project is to transform raw pizza sales data into actionable insights that help management: